libp2p/js-libp2p-pubsub/README.md

 ### Get Peers Subscribed to a topic

-Get a list of the peer-ids that are subscribed to one topic.
+Get a list of the [PeerId](https://github.com/libp2p/js-peer-id) strings that are subscribed to one topic.

 #### `pubsub.getPeersSubscribed(topic)`